AlexJReid/blog/content/posts/dynamodb-numeric-pagination/index.md

 A similar Lambda function would keep this table in-sync with the DynamoDB table.

 # Conclusion
-The solution works technically and solved an immediate problem without making other changes to our the site worked.
+The solution works technically and solved an immediate problem without making other changes to how the site worked.

+Would it be how I would do things if starting from scratch?
+Unlikely.

 Before making the leap, consider whether the approaches discussed in this post are even necessary.
-In your context, is it really the best user experience to present users with _page 1 of 392716_?
+Is it really the best user experience to present users with _page 1 of 392716_?
 Must they be able to randomly jump to page 392701?
 Could your user interface slim down the result set more intuitively, so that using your application is less _database-y_?
 For example, infinite scrolling (think Twitter) is simpler for the user and seems more _native_ these days.
 [Guys, we're doing pagination wrong](https://hackernoon.com/guys-were-doing-pagination-wrong-f6c18a91b232) is a great post that delves into the details further.

 **Perhaps this is a solved problem in some database you don't use but maybe should do.
 Maybe you just need to use whatever you are already using correctly.** In this age of polyglot persistence, Kafka and so on, data has become liberated and can be streamed into multiple stores, each filling a particular niche.
 However, this is still operational overhead.